 The pork pie is a staple in British food, beloved by generations.
-Time to forego the supermarket option and have a crack at making your own with this Dickinson & Morris award-winning Melton Mowbray traditional pork pie recipe.
+This weekend, why not forego the supermarket option and have a crack at making your own with this Dickinson & Morris award-winning Melton Mowbray traditional pork pie recipe.

 Pork Pie Recipe